 It was a Tuesday.
 A memorably bright and sunny one.
 The sunshine made it so you almost forgot it was winter in Buffalo until you stepped outside and felt February.
 It was a busy morning at the Chancery.
 In just two days, Bishop Malone would be holding a press conference to announce that the Diocese of Buffalo was initiating an Independent Reconciliation and Compensation Program (IRCP).
 These were the final days of preparation for this major and historic announcement.
 The previous Thursday, Bishop Malone had asked me to email all of the priests of the Diocese to inform them of a meeting with him.
 The meeting would be held at a local parish right before the press conference took place at the Catholic Center.
 The Bishop, along with his Senior Staff and legal team, was focused on gearing up for this priest meeting and the subsequent press conference.

 The hustle and bustle of the morning was interrupted with word that there would be a press conference held around noontime outside of St. Louis Church (across from the Catholic Center, the headquarters of the Buffalo Diocese).
 A victim of a diocesan priest would be speaking out about the sexual abuse he had endured.
 This was startling in two ways.
-First, that a victim would be speaking out in such a public manner, which was without precedent.
+First, that a victim would be speaking out in such a public manner, which was without nearly any precedent.
 Second, that this press conference would occur a mere two days before the Bishop’s.

 The Bishop was either at lunch or in a meeting when the press conference began.
 Since he was not in his office environs, I was able to slip into the small conference room adjacent to his office.
 The large window in the conference room gave me a clear view of the proceedings across the street.
 On the windowsill was a large, wooden statue of St. John Neumann, the missionary saint who lived and ministered in WNY back in the 1800’s.
 He and I are both visible in the photo below if you look closely at the window on the 4th floor – one in from the corner – to the direct left of the Route 5 sign.